Questions frequently asked by patients about medical devices

 1. What is a medical device?

-b.
-IVD (in-vitro diagnostics) form a specific group of medical devices.
-They are used to investigate samples obtained from the human body, such as urine and blood.
-Examples of in-vitro diagnostics include trisomy, pregnancy or HIV tests.
+b. in-vitro diagnostic medical devices form a specific group of medical devices.
+They are used to investigate samples obtained from the human body, such as urine or blood.
+Examples of in-vitro diagnostic medical devices include trisomy, pregnancy or HIV tests.
 The legal requirements for these devices are specified in the Ordinance on In Vitro Diagnostic Medical Devices (IvDO), SR 812.219).

 2. What is a serious incident?

 The law defines a serious incident as an event involving a medical device that could result, or could have resulted, in the death or serious impairment of the health of patients, users or third parties.
 For example, such an event could involve a malfunction or a deterioration in the characteristics or performance of a product.
 Undesirable side-effects, or an increase in incorrect results from in vitro diagnostic medical devices can also be serious incidents.
 It is of no relevance whether the serious incident is anybody's "fault".

 - Premature revision of a prosthetic hip joint, for example as a result of loosening or a broken shaft